 A long Friday

-After stowing our luggage in the apartment we rented on John Paul II Avenue, a main drag through Warsaw, we met Helise Liberman, director of the Taube Center for the Renewal of Jewish Life in Poland, at a nearby Jaś and Malgosia café — on the corner of Jana Pawła II and Mordechaja Anielewicza, which is named in honor of the leader of the Jewish Fighting Organization in the Warsaw Ghetto.
+After stowing our luggage in the apartment we rented on John Paul II Avenue, a main drag through Warsaw, we met Helise Lieberman, director of the Taube Center for the Renewal of Jewish Life in Poland, at a nearby Jaś and Malgosia café — on the corner of Jana Pawła II and Mordechaja Anielewicza, which is named in honor of the leader of the Jewish Fighting Organization in the Warsaw Ghetto.
 Helise was accompanied by Aleksandra Makuch, the Taube group’s assistant director.